Man looking upset because his wallet is empty

 2. Landline Phone

-Image Credit: Gajus via Shutterstock.
+Image Credit: Ingo Bartussek via Shutterstock.

 Probably the only reason you still have a landline phone is that your cable company threatens to raise your rate to an even more ridiculous amount if you break the bundle.
 If you actually use your home phone, then keep it if you’d like, but if you don’t use it, don’t pay for it.